chickadeebird/LinearDeblur/README.md

 <img src="./figs/Denoising Gamma Cas.png" text='Denoised image using the Denoise script - left noisy stack of 18x5min Luminance, right denoised' align=left />

 This next image pair is a result of the denoising algorithm on a single Luminance frame (5min) of the Gamma Cassiopeia region.
-The only processing that was done is a Dynamic Background Extraction and it was saved as a float as the current implementation only denoises float images - update to follow for integer.
+The only processing done on the single 5min image frame is a Dynamic Background Extraction and it was saved as a float as the current implementation only denoises float images - update to follow for integer.

 No further histogram manipulations were done after the denoising - however, the decreased noise permits further stretching and subsequent denoising passes.